 Traveling and food expenses are your responsibility.

-* A “Course Registration Confirmation Form” can be obtained between April 21 and 23 at the GSGES office.
+A “Course Registration Confirmation Form” can be obtained between April 20 and 22 at the GSGES office.
 (Details will be posted on the bulletin board.)

+Contact the GSGES office if you have any questions.